Royal finances: Where does the Queen get her money?

 What is the Sovereign Grant spent on?

-It is used by the Queen and other members of the Royal Family to pay for official royal duties.
+It is used by the Queen and other members of the Royal Family to pay for royal duties, such as receptions and garden parties and visiting schools.
+Last year, almost 2,300 official engagements were carried out.

+With the easing of restrictions following the pandemic, travel costs rose by £1.3m to £4.5m in 2021-22.
+This included 26 journeys that cost more than £15,000 each.
+For example, a Royal Train journey by the Queen to attend a G7 leaders' reception in Cornwall cost £31,796.

+The most expensive trip, costing £226,383, was the the Duke and Duchess of Cambridge's tour of the Caribbean in March.

 Where does money for the Sovereign Grant come from?